karl-zylinski/the-legend-of-tuna/README.md

 Playable in browser here: https://zylinski.itch.io/the-legend-of-tuna

-Long cat and round cat needs tuna.
-Click to spawn long cat and smack round cat to the treat!
+Long Cat and Round Cat needs tuna.
+Use Long Cat to smack Round Cat to the treat!
 It's like golf, but fishy.

 Uses Odin Programming Language, Raylib and Box2D.